 Normalization is used for the annual riverine and atmospheric inputs to reduce the impact of inter-annual variations of the inputs caused by weather conditions (primarily variations in precipitation).
-With normalisation, the comparability of the inter-annual inputs increases, facilitating trend detection and also identification of effects of undertaken measures in the catchment areas.
+With normalisation, the comparability of the inter-annual inputs increases, facilitating trend detection and identification of effects of undertaken measures in the catchment areas (Larsen & Svendsen, 2021 in press).
 Without normalization, the effects could be disguised by large natural annual variation of precipitation and river flow.

-Trend analyses show statistically significant reduction of total inputs of nitrogen to the Baltic Sea amounting to 20 % from 1995 to 2018 (Results figure 2).
+Trend analyses show statistically significant reduction of total (water+airborne) inputs of nitrogen to the Baltic Sea amounting to 19 % from 1995 to 2019 (Results figure 2a)2.
 For the Baltic Sea and the sub-basins except the Gulf of Riga, one or two break points were identified when evaluating the trends of total nitrogen inputs, dividing the time series into two or three sections.
-The Baltic Sea and the sub-basins except the Gulf of Riga had significant reductions in nitrogen inputs from 1995 to the identified break point: Kattegat 22% (1995-2011), Danish Straits 18% (1995-2003) and 15% (2003-2012) after the first break point, Baltic Proper 18% (1995-2002) and Baltic Sea 10% (1995-2002).
-Only for Gulf of Finland (23%, breakpoint 2004), Bothnian Sea (22%, 2003), and Bothnian Bay (10%, 2008) there were significant reductions after the respective break points.
-A significant nitrogen input increase was observed to Gulf of Finland (20%, 1995-2004) and to Bothnian Bay (9%, 1995 to 2008).
+The Baltic Sea and the sub-basins except Bothnian Bay, Bothnian Sea and the Gulf of Riga had significant reductions in total inputs of nitrogen from 1995 to the identified break point: Kattegat 22% (1995-2010), Danish Straits 18% (1995-2002) and 14% (2003-2012) between the first and the second break point, Baltic Proper 17% (1995-2001) and Baltic Sea 10% (1995-2002).
+Only for Gulf of Finland (25%, breakpoint 2004), Bothnian Sea (23%, 2003), and Bothnian Bay (11%, 2008) there were significant reductions after the respective break points.
+A significant nitrogen input increase was observed to Gulf of Finland (20%, 1995-2003) and to Bothnian Bay (9%, 1995-2007).

-Trends for total phosphorus inputs to the Baltic Sea revealed steady a statistically significant reduction of 33% from 1995 to 2018 (Results figure 2).
-Correspondingly, from 1995 to 2018 phosphorus inputs also showed a steady significant decrease to the Baltic Proper and Gulf of Riga1 (both 29%) and Kattegat (21%).
-Break points were detected when evaluating the trend in the time series for the remaining four sub-basins.
-For three sub-basins, there are significant decreases in total phosphorus inputs in the first section of the time series: Bothnian Bay 17% (1995 to 2002), Bothnian Sea 18% (1995 to 2002) and Danish Straits 34% (1995 to 2000).
-For Gulf of Finland phosphorus inputs increased by 8% (1995 to 2005).
-The Gulf of Finland had a significantly lower phosphorus input after the break point, by a marked and abrupt reduction in total phosphorus inputs from 2012 to 2018, which is probably connected to rapid changes of inputs due to measures on point sources in the Russian catchment.
-From 2006 to 2018 there was a significant decrease (64%) of phosphorus inputs to Gulf of Finland despite the reason that there was large inter-annual variation preventing efficient flow normalization.
-This resulted in a very high uncertainty in the total phosphorus inputs to the Gulf of Finland (39% according to Results table 1b).
-In addition, Gulf of Riga had a rather higher uncertainty on estimated phosphorus inputs in 2018 (9 %) compared with the remaining five sub-basins (3-5%).
-For estimated inputs of nitrogen in 2018 the uncertainty was also highest in the Gulf of Finland (7%), the uncertainty on inputs in the remaining sub-basin was between 2 and 4% (according to Results table 1a).
+Trends for total phosphorus inputs to the Baltic Sea revealed a steady statistically significant reduction of 35% from 1995 to 2019 (Results figure 2a).
+Correspondingly, from 1995 to 2019 total inputs of phosphorus also showed a steady significant decrease to Gulf of Riga3 (31%), Baltic Proper (29%), Kattegat (20%) and Bothnian Bay (19%).
+Break points were detected when evaluating the trend in the time series for the remaining three sub-basins.
+For one of the three sub-basins, there was a significant decrease in total inputs of phosphorus in the first section of the time series: Danish Straits 33% (1995-2000) and also a decrease after the break point (11%, 2001-2019).
+Bothnia Sea had a breakpoint in 2002, whereafter total inputs of phosphorus on average was about 16% lower, but with no trend in the inputs.
+Gulf of Finland had no trend in phosphorus inputs from 1995 to 2012.
+The Gulf of Finland had a significantly lower phosphorus input after the break point, by a marked and abrupt reduction in total phosphorus inputs after 2011 (reduction of 50% compared to the average 1995-2011 inputs), which is probably connected to rapid changes of inputs due to measures on point sources in the Russian catchment.
+There was a marked reduction, despite large interannual variation preventing efficient flow normalization.
+This resulted in a high uncertainty in the total inputs of phosphorus to the Gulf of Finland (22% according to Results table 1b).
+In addition, Gulf of Riga had a rather higher uncertainty on estimated phosphorus inputs in 2019 (12 %) compared with the remaining five subbasins (3-6%).
+For estimated total inputs of nitrogen in 2019 the uncertainty was also highest in the Gulf of Finland (9%), the uncertainty on inputs in the remaining sub-basin was between 2 and 4% (according to Results table 1a).